mondaychen/ai-writing-helper/README.md

 If the development server stops auto-reloading:

 1. Restart the dev server: `Ctrl+C` then `pnpm dev`
-2. Refresh the extension in Chrome: Go to `chrome://extensions` and click the refresh button
+2. Refresh the extension in Chrome: Go to `chrome://extensions` and click the refresh button (You always need to do this after making changes to background script)
-3. If you encounter `grpc` errors, kill the turbo process and restart

 ### Build Issues